JezuzLizard/Public-BO2-Mods/README.md

      3. Create the folders in this way named **maps**>**mp**>**gametypes_zm** in t6r/data
      4. Make sure the folders are like this order **t6r/data/maps/mp/gametypes_zm**
      5. Place **_clientids.gsc** inside **gametypes_zm** folder
-     6. Run the server and enjoy grief mode
+     6. Run the server and enjoy Tombstone on Town and Tranzit